bms5213-F2021/project3/README.md

 ### Grading and assessment strategy

 * Project 4 will be assessed only by the professor and based solely on the uploads to GitHub or Canvas
 * Project 4 is worth 10 points.
+The total number of available points is greater than 10, but the project will be graded out of 10.

 ## Project 3 Questions